dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 This object provides a `connect` function which takes the host and the port of the backend and returns a promise.
 Please note that if earlier you had selected a different port, you need to adjust the code according to your changes.

 Once the promise resolves, a reference to the backend is returned.
-Otherwise you get an error, which you can simply print to the console:
+Otherwise, you get an error, which you can simply print to the console:

 ```javascript
 (function () {